 First, I would like to express my appreciation towards Examiner No. 1 for his over-all positive comments.
 I also appreciate the fact that Examiner No 1 includes not only his comments in the examiner's report, but also helpful suggestions inside the original thesis.

-The examiner asked no direct question in his comments, so the following are my replies to his comments as listed in the returned thesis:
+The examiner asked no direct question in his comments, so the following are the replies to Examiner 1’s comments as listed in the returned thesis: